 If you're wondering whether your company will be able to stay at the forefront of your industry, you're not alone.
 Start by evaluating the innovation culture of your business to determine whether or not your existing organization is up to the challenge.
 Ask yourself:

-- Does my organization have a spirit that encourages innovation, or are employees taught to stick to business as usual, even when it might not be the best way of doing things?
+- Does my organization have a spirit that encourages innovation (innovation culture), or are employees taught to stick to business as usual, even when it might not be the best way of doing things?

 - Are there open lines of communication between your c-suite executives and lower-level employees?
-Do employees feel comfortable utilizing those lines of communication to propose new ideas?
+Do employees feel comfortable using those lines of communication to propose new ideas?

 - Do you have a budget set aside specifically to support innovation?
 Money is a key factor in attempting to accomplish anything new.
 After all, it can't be done without a solid budget to cover it.